JamesBurnside/dominion-tracker/README.md

 npm run watch
 ```

-Add extension to Edge Chromium:
+Add the extension you have just built to Edge Chromium:

 ```
 In Edge: